SanaS7/Project2-Full-stack/README.md

 ## PROJECT REQUIREMENT

 You and your group will use everything you’ve learned over the past six units to create a real-world full-stack application that you’ll be able to showcase to potential employers.
-The user story and acceptance criteria will depend on the project that you create, but your project must fulfil the following requirements:
+The user story and acceptance criteria will depend on the project that you create, but your project must fullfil the following requirements:

 * Use Node.js and Express.js to create a RESTful API.

 * Use Handlebars.js as the template engine.

-* Use MySQL and the Sequelize ORM for the database.
+* Use Mongo DB for the database.

 * Have both GET and POST routes for retrieving and adding new data.